theabik/CodingChallenge/README.md

 The deployment can be done using normal MVC website installation using IIS.
 No extra installation are required.

+The result page can be navigated by clicking button 'View all pets with owner's gender' at home page or clicking menu link 'Pets'

 ## Authors

 * **Keshab Pandey**